-Always in the spotlight, Michael Jackson was the star whose electric career captivated audiences and garnered fanatically loyal fans across the globe.
+Always in the spotlight, Grammy winner Michael Jackson was a star entertainer whose career captivated audiences and garnered loyal fans worldwide.

 Yet his later years were mired in controversy with failed marriages, rumors of health problems, and even accusations of child molestation.

-Following his death at age 50, news of Michael Jackson’s death dominated media around the globe.
+Following his death at age 50, the shocking news of Michael Jackson’s death dominated media around the globe.

-Yet with the grief came questions about the stars final days.
-The circumstances were murky and people were left wondering how exactly did Michael Jackson die.
+With grief came questions about the star’s final days.
+The circumstances surrounding his untimely death were suspicious and left people wondering: how did Michael Jackson die?

-Let’s take a look at a few of the key events that led up to the star’s fateful death, noting how old Michael Jackson was when he died and when exactly when it was Michael Jackson died.
+Let’s take a look at a few of the key events that led up to the star’s fateful death, noting when Michael Jackson died, how old Michael Jackson was when he died, and more.

-Yet the story of Michael’s death has its roots in the pop star’s deteriorating health over the last 20 years of his life.
+Though Conrad was ultimately to blame, the story of Michael Jackson’s death has its roots in the pop star’s deteriorating health over the last 20 years of his life.

-It is claimed he suffered from an eating disorder, stress, insomnia, and notably, a reliance on prescription medication.
+It is claimed he suffered from an eating disorder, stress, insomnia, and, notably, an addiction to prescription drugs.

 It was this last fact that was said to play a key role in the events culminating in the death of Michael Jackson when he was rushed to the Ronald Reagan UCLA medical center on that fateful day.

-The 24th of June saw Michael in rehearsals for his final This Is it comeback tour.
-Nothing seemed amiss that day at the Staples Centre in downtown Los Angeles, with fellow performers stating that he seemed on top form.
+June 24, 2009 saw Michael in rehearsals for his final This Is It comeback tour.
+Nothing seemed amiss that day at the Staples Centre in downtown Los Angeles, with fellow performers stating that he appeared in top form.

-The rehearsal even went on past midnight and afterward, though afterward Jackson still found the time to greet fans that gathered outside the gate of his residence on North Carolwood Drive in the Holmby Hills.
+The rehearsal even went on past midnight.
+Afterward, the “Billie Jean” singer still found the time to greet fans that gathered outside the gate of his mansion on North Carolwood Drive in the Holmby Hills.

 Problems began when, after arriving home, he complained of fatigue and insomnia.

-Michael Jackson’s physician, Conrad Murray administered the star a series of drugs over the course of the early hours to help him sleep.
+Michael Jackson’s physician, Conrad Murray, gave Jackson a series of drugs over the course of the early hours to help him sleep.

 Concern was raised later when Michael failed to leave his room

-Murray found the star unresponsive and no longer breathing, though he claimed he still had a weak pulse.
+Murray found the star unresponsive and not breathing, though he claimed he still had a weak pulse.